lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   Format the output for `load` according to `format`, which is a comma-separated list of keywords, see OUTPUT FORMAT below.

+`--compact`

+  Do not print any output for empty time slots.
+The default is to print a record for every time slot in the requested range.

 ## MISC EXAMPLES